A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Conclusions

 \section{Conclusions}

-This study provides a comprehensive analysis of the pipeline hammer phenomenon in non-Newtonian Bingham plastic fluids, employing an efficient computationally inexpensive finite element method (FEM) to accurately simulate the transient dynamics.
-By integrating factors such as yield stress, convective effects, and varying valve closure times, this work advances the understanding of how non-Newtonian rheology affects pressure shockwaves in pipeline systems.
-The findings underscore some insights:
+\fg{This study provides a parametric analysis of the pipeline hammer phenomenon in non-Newtonian Bingham plastic fluids, employing an efficient computationally inexpensive finite element method (FEM) to accurately simulate the transient dynamics.
+By integrating the effects of different physical parameters such as yield stress, convective effects, and varying valve closure times, this work advances the understanding of how non-Newtonian rheology affects pressure shockwaves in pipeline systems.
+The findings underscore some insights:}